|The Green Papers|

-Friday 5 June - Saturday 6 June 2020 (presumably).
-The State Convention meet to elect 31 At-Large Delegates to National Convention plus the National Commiteeman and National Committeewoman according to the results of the Presidential Preference Primary.
+Friday 29 May - Saturday 30 May 2020.
+The State Convention meets in Cobb County to elect 31 At-Large Delegates to National Convention plus the National Commiteeman and National Committeewoman according to the results of the Presidential Preference Primary.

 In Presidential Election Years, the State Convention shall elect the National Commiteeman and National Committeewoman and Delegates at Large ... to the Republican National Convention in accordance with Rule 7.3.
 [Rules 7.1]